cilium/cilium/Documentation/bpf.rst

 * There is no need for crossing kernel / user space boundaries since the processed packet already resides in the kernel and can therefore flexibly forward packets into other in-kernel entities like namespaces used by containers or the kernel's networking stack itself.
+This is particularly relevant in times of Meltdown and Spectre.
 * Punting packets from XDP to the kernel's robust, widely used and efficient TCP/IP stack is trivially possible, allows for full reuse and does not require maintaining a separate TCP/IP stack as with user space frameworks.